BA (Hons) International Theatre, Royal Holloway, University of London and University of Queensland, Australia

 What makes a good teacher at Bedales?

 Students sit at the very heart of learning at Bedales.
-In the drama department we facilitate this learning by being critical judges and simultaneous supporters.
-We take thoughtful risks in the work we select for students, pushing beyond the often all too regular diet of theatrical offerings in other institutions, and expect students to take thoughtful risks in the way they engage in the process of creating work.
+We facilitate this learning by being critical judges and simultaneous supporters.
+We take thoughtful risks in the work we select for students, pushing beyond the all too regular diet in other institutions, and expect students to take thoughtful risks in the way they engage in the learning process.
 We want students to surprise themselves with what they are capable of and we value being part of that experience.

 What are you trying to encourage and instil in your pupils?